acktreptow/hd-dvd-store/README.md

 ## Future Enhancements

 I don't plan on any significant updates to the HD DVD store unless someone contributes with a great new feature.
+For example, integrating a payment gateway, adding user reviews, or enhancing the search functionality.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License which is available [here](https://opensource.org/license/MIT).